 Biblical Dispensations Defined

-The word dispensation, as used in the Scriptures, refers to different administrations or stewardship which occurs in specific time periods (ages) involving variations of Gods dealings with mankind.
-Dispensations concern accountability, responsibility and faithfulness to the revealed will of God on the part of the steward.
-The “dispensation of the Law”, contrasted with the “dispensation of the grace of God” vividly demonstrate the distinction between the two.
+As used in the Scriptures, the word dispensation refers to different administrations or stewardship, which occurs in specific time periods (ages) involving variations of God’s dealings with humanity.
+Dispensations concern accountability, responsibility, and faithfulness to the revealed will of God on the part of the steward.
+The “dispensation of the Law,” contrasted with the “dispensation of the grace of God,” vividly demonstrate the distinction between the two.

 Law vs. Grace